The Strangerhood: Strangerhood Studios (2005)

+Season 2 (2015)

 Production

 Animation for The Strangerhood is recorded on three separate computers.
 Owing to the limitations of the simulation engine, it was necessary to create a number of clones of each character, each with a different expression — happy, sad, angry, and so forth.
 The unused versions are herded into an out-of-viewpoint room and exchanged as necessary to obtain the various facial expressions.
 Lines are used that best match the mouth movements and gestures of the characters.

 "If we need them to kiss for a scene," explains Burns, "we have to develop their relationship until they're attracted to each other."

 In June 2014, it was announced that a second season would be produced if the Indiegogo funds for the Rooster Teeth film Lazer Team surpassed US$2.25 million.
 This goal was reached during RTX on 5 July 2014, and a second season was published at the end of September 2015.